 You can check the local meteorological bureau or online data to find out the average sunshine time and intensity in your area.
 For example, in Beijing, China, the average sunshine time is 6.3 hours/day and the average sunshine intensity is 500W/m2.

-In summary, we can use the following formula to estimate whether 400W solar panels are enough to power an RV:
+We can use the following formula to estimate whether 400W solar panels are enough to power an RV:

 Total power consumption / (Power generation * Sunshine time) = Required capacity